Money advice

 Fraud

 If you want to help yourself to maximise your income and manage your bills, all the national organisation have self-help material for you to work through a wide range of common issues.
-If debt is affecting your housing then contact housing advice.
+If debt is affecting your housing then contact the Housing Advice Team.

 If you feel that you need some additional support to work through your options, you can contact one of the organisations below.

-Reading Borough Council has a Debt Advice Team who can help you to work out the best people to speak to about your situation.
-They also have resources to help you manage your money including the Debt Advice Handbook that is full of practical advice.
+Reading Borough Council has a Money Advice Team who can help you to work out the best people to speak to about your situation.
+They also have resources to help you manage your money including the Money Advice Handbook that is full of practical advice.

 National advice organisations